moonlight-stream/moonlight-qt/README.md

     * To build from the command line for development use on macOS or Linux, run `qmake moonlight-qt.pro` then `make debug` or `make release`
     * To create an embedded build for a single-purpose device, use `qmake "CONFIG+=embedded" moonlight-qt.pro` and build normally.
         * This build will lack windowed mode, Discord/Help links, and other features that don't make sense on an embedded device.
-        * For platforms with poor GL performance, add `"CONFIG+=glslow"` to prefer direct KMSDRM rendering over EGL/GLES renderers.
+        * For platforms with poor GPU performance, add `"CONFIG+=gpuslow"` to prefer direct KMSDRM rendering over GL/Vulkan renderers.
 Direct KMSDRM rendering can use dedicated YUV/RGB conversion and scaling hardware rather than slower GPU shaders for these operations.

 ## Contribute
 1. Fork us